ontop/ontop-website/tutorial/materialization/materialization.md

-# How to deploy your Knowledge Graph in a graph database
+# How to materialize data into a graph database

 In this section, we present two ways to materialize your Knowledge Graph using Ontop.

-## How to materialize data into a graph database
+## Solutions

 1.  ### Materialize in RDF files and load into a triplestore

 For the first solution, you will need the following prerequisites:

 - Access to the tutorial H2 database
-- [The mapping file](input/university-complete.obda) `university-complete.obda` and [the properties file](input/university-complete.properties) `university-complete.properties`
+- The [mapping file](../endpoint/input/university-complete.obda) `university-complete.obda` and the [properties file](../endpoint/input/university-complete.properties) `university-complete.properties`
 - [Ontop CLI](https://ontop-vkg.org/guide/cli.html#setup-ontop-cli)

 Using the CLI command _ontop-materialize_ ([https://ontop-vkg.org/guide/cli#ontop-materialize](https://ontop-vkg.org/guide/cli#ontop-materialize)), you can [materialize](../glossary/#materialization) your KG into one or multiple files.
 For simplicity, we keep the default option and only materialize it into one file.